-city center looks like a puzzle piece, surrounded as it is by the river Leie, its tributaries, and canals.
-Although many people live and work in this area, most reside nearby.
-One of the nicest neighborhoods to explore is the Gravensteen (also known as Patershol) area, once the residential quarter for the textile workers from the Gravensteen.
-Its layout is medieval but its spirit is modern—the streets are now crammed with chic cafés and restaurants.
-It's fast become the in place to live for well-off young couples.
-Gent has also carved a niche for itself as the unofficial capital of Belgian beer.
+These days, Ghent's layout might be medieval but its spirit is modern.
+The city's cobbled streets are increasingly crammed with chic cafés, boutiques, and restaurants, and it's fast become the "in" place to live for well-off young couples.
+It has also carved a niche for itself as the unofficial capital of Belgian beer.
 Those in the know say that it has a better concentration of excellent beer bars than anywhere else in the country.

 But for all its modern accoutrements, it is the rich blend of new and old that is winning Ghent admiring glances.
 One of the nicest neighborhoods to explore is the Gravensteen (also known as Patershol) area, which was once the residential quarter for the area's textile workers and now hides galleries, antiques shops, and fine dining among the narrow streets surrounding the castle.
 Likewise, the Graslei is one of the prettiest stretches in Belgium, and in summer locals commune along the stone banks of the River Leie just as they have done for centuries.
 Some things never change—and nor should they.